-People directly elect the President.
-So the congress as well as the president is not a part of the legislature.
+The president is elected directly by the people.
+So the congresses as well as the president are not a part of the legislature.
 Neither have they held the offices like monarchs.
 They become accountable to the people and not to the legislature.
-The powers of the president are very real though the exercise of it varies greatly with the personality of the President, and it is the presidents business to execute the Laws passed by Congress, in its legislation he can and does influence the actions of Congress.
-When he gives his speech he influences the congress up to a greater extent.
+The powers of the president are very real though the exercise of it varies greatly with the personality of the President and it is the presidents business to execute the Laws passed by Congress, he can and does influence the actions of Congress in its legislation.
+He influences the congress to a greater extent when he gives his speech.
 Even the president has no powers to dissolve the congress.
 The independence of judiciary can be clearly seen.
 So a system of checks and balances can be seen in the residential form of government.
-The doctrine did not give the Supreme Court the power to decide political questions, because it wanted to avoid interference with the exercise of power of the executive.
-The power to override judicial reviews was not given to Supreme Court.
-The president has the right to co-exercise the powers of the congress through his vetoes.
+The doctrine did not give the supreme court the power to decide political questions, because it wanted to avoid interference with the exercise of power of the executive.
+Supreme court did not get the power to over ride judicial reviews.
+The president has the right to coexercise the powers of the congress through his vetoes.
 The president also exercises the law making power through his treaty making decisions.
 When the president appoints the judges it can be seen as hindering with the judicial decisions also.

 The presidential form of government has its own merits and demerits.
-More Democratic, Stability and Continuity of Government, People Choose President, More Efficient in Working, Prompt Decisions, Best Deals with Emergencies, More Suitable for Multi-Party System and More Unity Can Be Seen are some of the merits of the presidential form of government.
+More Democratic, Stability and Continuity of Government, People Choose President, More Efficient in Working, Prompt Decisions, Best Deals with Emergencies, More Suitable for Multi Party System and More Unity Can Be Seen are some of the merits of the presidential form of government.

-The powers of executive include veto over the bills, making of treaties appointments of judges and other official.
+The power of executive includes veto over the bills, making of treaties appointments of judges and other official.
 But the chief function of executive remains to be the enforcement of law.
-The president, executive head, is the commander- in- chief of the military.
+The executive head that is the president is the commander- in- chief of the military.
 He also has pardoning powers.
 The judiciary has the power to interpret the laws in federal cases and try them.
 There is a system of checks and balances by the legislative and judiciary so that the executive does not exceeds its ambit of work.
 The legislative power includes the law making power establishment of lower federal courts and enactment of all federal laws.
 The powers regarding president is overriding of Presidential veto and impeachment of president.
-The checks and balances are done by the executive and judiciary so that there is no hindrance with the rights of the people.
-The additional power vested with the courts is declaring any law or executive action as unconstitutional.
+The checks and balances are done by the executive and judiciary so that there are no hindrances with the rights of the people.
+The additional powers vested with the courts are declaring any law or executive action as unconstitutional.
 The checks and balance system by the executive and legislative works in the same way.

 The framers of the constitution of United States have strictly adhered to the doctrine of Separation of Powers.
-The drafters of the Constitution intended to have the balance of powers which can be completed by checks and balances between separate organs of government.
-The pure doctrine of the Separation of Powers had to be modified as it was not able to cope up with the changing dimensions of states responsibilities and changing in the complex politico-economic problems of democratic socials.
-In the strict form it is very difficult to apply the doctrine as it will be impracticable.
+The drafters of the Constitution intended to have the balance of powers which can be attained by checks and balances between separate organs of government.
+The pure doctrine of the Separation Of Powers had to be modified as it was not able to cope up with the changing dimensions of states responsibilities and changing in the complex politico-economic problems of democratic socials.
+It is difficult to apply the doctrine in the strict form as it will be impracticable.